bifromqio/bifromq-docs/website/docs/06_plugin/1_auth_provider.md

 CompletableFuture<MQTT5ExtendedAuthResult> extendedAuth(MQTT5ExtendedAuthData authData);
 ```

-The Auth Provider plugin requires efficient, non-blocking implementations for MQTT client authentication.
-BifroMQ supports two authentication methods for MQTT 5.0: basic and extended.
-If you don't implement basic mode for MQTT 5.0, the
-plugin will default to using the authentication mechanisms for MQTT 3.1 and 3.1.1.
-However, extended mode authentication will not be available in this scenario.
+It's crucial to ensure that the implementations of these interface methods are efficient and non-blocking to avoid negatively impacting connection performance.
+For MQTT 5.0, BifroMQ supports two methods of authentication: Basic and Extended.
+The Basic authentication provides compatibility with MQTT 3 behavior by default.

-Protobuf objects are used for interface methods’ arguments and return types.
+Protobuf objects are utilized for the parameters and return types of these interface methods.

 #### [MQTT3AuthData](https://github.com/bifromqio/bifromq/blob/main/bifromq-plugin/bifromq-plugin-auth-provider/src/main/proto/mqtt3_auth_types.proto)